American Horror Story: Critical response

 The eleventh season, American Horror Story: NYC, received mostly positive reviews from critics.
 Rotten Tomatoes reports that 71% of seven critics gave the season a positive review.

+The twelfth season, American Horror Story: Delicate, holds a Rotten Tomatoes approval rating of 77% with an average rating of 4.6/10, based on 13 critic reviews.
+The site's consensus reads: "American Horror Story reins in its Grand Guignol excess for a softer touch in Delicate, refreshing the series' formula with a slow-burn chiller about the anxieties of pregnancy.
+Metacritic gave it a score of 51 out of 100 based on reviews from 6 critics, indicating "mixed or average reviews".

 Ryan Murphy and Brad Falchuk have been credited with creating a series that increases both the LGBT creators and storylines in the industry.
 Theresa L. Geller and Anna Marie Banker have stated that Murphy and Falchuk utilize "the formal structure of the serialized anthology...to present serial narratives made by and about 'queers,' openly subverting gender and sexual norms that define the majority of television."
 In the journal Gender Forum, Robert Sevenich further acknowledges that "American Horror Story is a unique and challenging text that confronts issues of queer visibility, provides queer performers and creators a vehicle to contribute to cultural conversations, and gives audiences a lens to glean meaning."